Decoding Ethereum Events

 Transfer(0x10f5...d2fe, 0xd8da...6045, 0x2b5e3af16b1880000)

-This is because Transfer(indexed,_,_) and Transfer(_, indexed, _) are indistinguishable as the types of arguments 1 and 2 are the same (this also extends to the more general case).
-You can only determine which one it is if you have the source code.
-One of the goals when developing our debugger was to enable decoding for source-less contracts.
+This is because Transfer(indexed,_,_) and Transfer(_, indexed, _) are indistinguishable, as the types of arguments 1 and 2 are the same.
+To determine the correct decoding, you have to look at the source code, and one of the goals when developing the debugger was to enable debugging of source-less contracts.

-To solve this problem I decided to aggregate a list of known ABIs and then compute statistics over them.
-Gathering the ABIs themselves was simple as Etherscan provides an API to fetch verified ABIs, and thanks to Postgres’s support for JSON objects computing the statistics is a breeze.
+To solve this I aggregated a list of known ABIs and computed some statistics over them.
+Gathering the ABIs themselves was simple, as Etherscan provides an API to fetch verified ABIs.
+Computing the statistics was quite easy, as modern versions of Postgres’s have good support for JSON objects.

 create table events (